gospeldesk/www.gospeldesk.org/the-twelve-faithful-servants/index.md

 {% include youtube.html video_id="CBpYW2tzNk0" %}

-Here is a clip of the [Sinful Woman Forgiven By Christ](./the-sinful-woman/) being vested for Great Lent:
+Here is a clip of the [Sinful Woman Forgiven by Christ](./the-sinful-woman/) being vested for Great Lent:

 {% include youtube.html video_id="8RmQOlIMwZ0" %}